bitnami/charts/bitnami/kubeapps/README.md

 It also packages the [Bitnami PostgreSQL chart](https://github.com/bitnami/charts/tree/main/bitnami/postgresql), which is required for bootstrapping a deployment for the database requirements of the Kubeapps application.

+Looking to use Kubeapps in production?
+Try [VMware Application Catalog](https://bitnami.com/enterprise), the enterprise edition of Bitnami Application Catalog.

 ## Prerequisites

 - Kubernetes 1.16+ (tested with both bare-metal and managed clusters, including EKS, AKS, GKE and Tanzu Kubernetes Grid, as well as dev clusters, such as Kind, Minikube and Docker for Desktop Kubernetes)